tarwn/lessthandot-hugo/blogs/content/posts/2010-02-16-mirroring-witness-misconceptions-in-high.md

 > >
 > > ## What's next?
 > >
 > > I won't try to fool anyone.
-There are hundreds of, “Troubleshooting mirroring” blogs and whitepapers out there.
+There are hundreds of, "Troubleshooting mirroring" blogs and whitepapers out there.
 What I thought may help a few people would be my own steps in troubleshooting.
 To do that I am going to follow this blog up with a setup of mirroring and then we'll break/fix it as we work through things.
 > >
 > > Until then..protect your data!